 - Books & Chapters in Books: Most books are available electronically from the EUI Library.
-In the reading list below, these are indicated by (E-Book).
-(The direct hyperlink to the book is provided whenever possible.) - Difficult-to-Access Materials: This includes articles from newsletters and books/chapters only available in paper format.
+In the reading list below, these are indicated by (E-Book); this provides the direct hyperlink to the book. - Difficult-to-Access Materials: This includes readings that are difficult or impossible to access electronically.
 Nearly all of these will be uploaded to the seminar Brightspace page. - Journal Articles: These are easily obtained electronically through the EUI Library.